 Active duty military, veterans, surviving spouses, and in some instances civilians are eligible for a VA loan.
 VA loans have requirements the veteran must fulfill before they can be considered eligible.

-For National Guard and Service Members
+For National Guard and Reserves Members

 For Active Duty

-If you are now on regular duty (not active duty for training), you are eligible after having served 181 days (90 days during the Gulf War) unless discharged or separated from a previous qualifying period of active duty service.
+If you are now on regular duty (not active duty for training), you are eligible after having served 181 days (90 days during the Gulf War), unless discharged or separated from a previous qualifying period of active duty service.

 For Retired Veterans